cyberrangecz/frontend-platform/libs/api/visualization-api/README.md

-# walkthrough-api
+# visualization-api

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test walkthrough-api` to execute the unit tests.
+Run `nx test visualization-api` to execute the unit tests.